cda-tum/mqt-bench/README.md

 shown above on the left.
 This is also the reason for the different sequence of CX gates compared to the previous example.

+This circuit is now executable by the IBMQ Manila device, since all hardware induced requirements are fulfilled.

 ## Benchmark Selection
-So far, the following benchmarks are implemented:
+So far, the following benchmarks are implemented and provided:
 - Amplitude Estimation
 - Deutsch-Jozsa
 - Excited State